WeblateOrg/weblate/docs/admin/continuous.rst

 If you are using Weblate on protected branch, you can configure it to use pull requests and perform actual review on the translations (what might be problematic for languages you do not know).
-Alternative approach is to to waive this limitation for the Weblate push user.
+An alternative approach is to waive this limitation for the Weblate push user.

 For example on GitHub this can be done in the repository configuration: